event-modeling/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 ### 6. Apply Conway's Law

 Now that we know how information gets in and out of our system, we can start to look at organizing the events themselves into swimlanes.
 We need to do this to allow the system to exist as a set of autonomous parts that separate teams can own.
 This allows specialization to happen to a level that we control instead of falling out of the composition of teams.
+See [Conway's Law](http://melconway.com/Home/Conways_Law.html) by Mel Conway.

 ### 7. Elaborate Scenarios

 Each workflow step is tied to either a command or a view/read-model.
 The specifications were explained earier on.
 How we make them is still collaboratively with all participants in the same space.
 A Give-When-Then or Given-Then can be constructed one after the other very rapidly while being reviewed by multiple role representatives.
 This allows what is traditionally done as user story writing by a dedicated product owner in isolation in a text format, to be done visually in a very small amount of time collaboratively.
 What's very critical here, is that each specification is tied to exactly one command or view.

+### Completeness Check

+At this time the event model should have every field accounted for.
+All information has to have an origin and a destination.
+Events must facisitate this transition and hold the necessary fields to do so.
+This rigor is what is required to get the most benefits of the technique.

+A variation of this is where we don't do this final check and rely on absorbing the rework costs.
+There are scenarios where this is desired.

 ## Project Management